lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 2. Unzip the installation file into any folder (hereafter referred to as the "installation directory").

-The installation directory then contains the following subdirectories:
+Minimally, the installation directory contains the following subdirectories:

 - ``Scripts/``